The Concept

 The Whispering Dome re-creates in lavish detail one nightingale’s heroic migration south through Europe, North Africa and across the Sahara, while imagining the human musics she hears coming up from below her on her route.

-The performance is created by 5 professional performers from Europe, the Gnawa tradition of the Moroccan Sufi and the Griot tradition of the royal courts of West Africa.
+The concert is performed by 5 professional musicians hailing from Europe, the Gnawa tradition of the Moroccan Sufi and the Griot tradition of the royal courts of West Africa.

 Ancient love songs from Britain and medieval France sit alongside pilgrims’ tales of journey and devotion; stories from Spain’s Ladino tradition are heard together with songs about birds in Old French, Arabic, and Mandinka.
-Children’s voices and contemporary choral compositions, all are woven during this visually and musically stunning concert creating a unique sense of times and places.
+Contemporary sounds and new compositions are also woven into this visually and musically stunning concert, creating a unique sense of different times and places.

-The sounds of the Viol de gamba, the Moroccan Gimbri and the Kora of the West African griots, blend together with the voices of 4 exceptional professional singers, choirs of adults and children and the calls of songbirds from Europe and Afirca.
+The sounds of the viola da gamba, the Moroccan gimbri and the kora of the West African “Jalli”, blend together with the voices of 4 exceptional professional singers and the calls of songbirds from Europe and Africa.
 It’s a unique and evocative sound world that tells a very particular story.

-Brighton Early Music Festival originally commissioned The Whispering Dome and it has just won the "Extra-European project" of the year at the prestigious REMA awards.
+The Brighton Early Music Festival originally commissioned The Whispering Dome in 2023 and it has just won the "Extra-European project" of the year at the prestigious REMA awards.

 https://www.rema-eemn.net/projects/rema-awards/